ucfopen/UDOIT/INSTALL.md

 If you prefer not to use Git, you can download a zip file of the latest release from the [Releases Page](https://github.com/ucfopen/UDOIT/releases).
 Unzip it in the directory on your server where UDOIT will live.

 ## .ENV Setup
-UDOIT uses a `.env.local` file for storing configuration variables.
+UDOIT uses a `.env` file for storing configuration variables.
 To create it:

-1. Copy the file `.env.local.example` to `.env.local` by running
+1. Copy the file `.env.example` to `.env` by running
 ```
-cp .env.local.example .env.local
+cp .env.example .env
 ```
 2. Leave `APP_ENV` set to `prod`
 > If you are setting up a development environment, set this to `dev` and follow the steps in [Installing Composer Dependencies](#installing-composer-dependencies) without the `--no-dev` flag to obtain all of the development packages.
-3. Add your database information to thie `DATABASE_URL` variable.
+3. Add your database information to the `DATABASE_URL` variable.
 (The default value of `mysql://root:root@db:3306/udoit3` is suitable for running it on your local computer using Docker.)
 4. Modify the `BASE_URL` to match the URL of your instance of UDOIT.
 (The default value of `http://127.0.0.1:8000/udoit3` is suitable for running it on your local computer using Docker.)
 5. Modify the `WEBPACK_PUBLIC_PATH` to match the `BASE_URL` you set.
 (The default value of `/udoit3/build` is suitable for running it on your local computer usind Docker.
 Example:  If your `BASE_URL` is set to `http://127.0.0.1:8000`, your `WEBPACK_PUBLIC_PATH` should be `/build`.)
 6. Set `APP_LMS` to the name of your LMS.
    * `canvas` if you are using the Canvas LMS.
    * `d2l` if you are using the D2l Brightspace LMS.
+7. If you are using UDOIT with a self-hosted instance of Canvas, you can add the `JWK_BASE_URL` variable and set it to the URL of your instance of Canvas.
+(Example: `JWK_BASE_URL="https://canvas.dev.myschool.edu"`)
-7. (Optional) You can change the default language for your entire UDOIT instance by adding the `DEFAULT_LANG` variable.
+8. (Optional) You can change the default language for your entire UDOIT instance by adding the `DEFAULT_LANG` variable.
 Currently supported languages are English (`en`) and Spanish (`es`).
-8. (Optional) If you are using UDOIT with a self-hosted instance of Canvas, you can add the `JWK_BASE_URL` variable and set it to the URL of your instance of Canvas.
-(Example: `JWK_BASE_URL="https://canvas.dev.myschool.edu"`)

 ## Docker
 We provide a fast and simple way of setting up a local UDOIT instance through the use of Docker containers.